Nolanus/ngx-page-scroll/README.md

 In your template you may add the `pageScroll` attribute to elements with an `href` attribute pointing towards an id on the same page (e.g. `#theId`).
 The `onClick` event will be interrupted and the scroll animation starts.
-Alternatively you may set the optional `pageScrolllTarget` property to a valid css selector to specify the target element to scroll to.
+Alternatively you may set the optional `pageScrollTarget` property to a valid css selector to specify the target element to scroll to.

 ```typescript